 The Peak Information Rate for nbn® Ethernet is calculated on Layer 2 Ethernet service frames, over the series of bytes from the first bit of the Destination MAC Address through the last bit of the Frame Check Sequence.
 IEEE 802.3 physical-layer fields such as the preamble, start of frame delimiter and inter-frame gap are not included in the Bandwidth Profile.

 This means the effective Layer 2 payload rate of the nbn® Network will degrade slightly for lowest-sized Ethernet service frames.
 This is the expected behaviour for Ethernet-based services for which the bandwidth profile is based on the service frame definitions in the relevant Network Interface Specification.
 It is the responsibility of RSP to accommodate any payload rate degradation as a result of Layer 2 Frame Sizes.
-Effectively, in compliance with the IEEE 802.3 standards, the Peak Information Rate is limited by capability depending on the Frame Size as describedin Table 1.
+Effectively, in compliance with the IEEE 802.3 standards, the Peak Information Rate is limited by capability depending on the Frame Size.
+An illustrative example of how this applies in respect of a negotiated Line Rate of 1000 Mbps is set out in Table 1.